Strooom/Strooom/README.md

 I am a freelance hardware and firmware developer.
+By taking care of both hardware and firmware in a design, I ensure that both hardware and firmware are optimized for each other, resulting in a better product.
 # Hardware competences:
 * schematics and PCB design, using KiCAD
 * STM32, ESP32